markabrahams/node-net-snmp/README.md

  defaults to a system-generated engineID containing elements of random
  * `transport` - the transport family to use - defaults to `udp4`

+The `mib` parameter is optional, and sets the agent's singleton `Mib` instance.
+If not supplied, the agent creates itself a new empty `Mib` singleton.
+If supplied, the `Mib` instance needs to be created and populated as per the [Mib Module](#mib-module) section below.

 ## agent.getAuthorizer ()

 Returns the agent's singleton `Authorizer` instance, used to control access